harika-ko/Harika_Portfolio/README.md

 # Harika_Portfolio

-To see the demo check out https://harika-kommuri.netlify.app/
+To see the portfolio website check out https://harika-kommuri.netlify.app